-If a player (in receipt of unauthorised information) chooses an action that no one else would choose, that action is not a logical alternative (based on Law 16B1(b)).
-If the action is suggested by the unauthorised information, it appears that the player is not in breach of Law 16B1(a).
+If a player (in receipt of unauthorised information) chooses an action that no one else would choose, that action is not a logical alternative (based on Law 16B1 (b)).
+If the action is suggested by the unauthorised information, the action is a breach of Law 16B1 (a).